Operational 24 Hours, Every Day

 Eddy Current Testing

-Eddy Current Testing is an electromagnetic non-destructive testing testing method making use of electromagnetic induction to detect and characterize surface and sub-surface flaws in conductive materials.
+Eddy Current Testing is an electromagnetic non-destructive testing method making use of electromagnetic induction to detect and characterize surface and sub-surface flaws in conductive materials.

 Liquid Penetrant Inspection